sparna-git/Sparnatural/docs/index.md

 - **[How-to configure in SHACL](how-to-configure-shacl/How-to-configure-Sparnatural-shacl.html)** : a detailled documentation for configuring Sparnatural in a spreadsheet.
 Start here to learn the different configuration options of Sparnatural.
 - [Reference page of SHACL configuration](SHACL-based-configuration.md) : the list of all SHACL constructs Sparnatural understands
+- [Datasources configuration](datasources-configuration.md) : a reference page of all included datasources and how-to write your own datasource

 #### 3.2 deprecated OWL configuration